Skip to content

 tsql

-Except, the tables have become so large the generic deletes were filling up tempdb.
+Except the tables had become so large the generic deletes were filling up tempdb (SQL Server’s shared workspace for temporary operations like sorting, spooling, and row versioning).
 No Bueno.
-So I decided to rewrite the job, using six separate stored procedures instead.
-While redundant, we could modify the behavior for each delete in the table independently should we ever need to.
-More importantly, we could batch out the deletes preventing tempdb from filing up.
+So I decided to rewrite the job using six separate stored procedures instead.
+While redundant, we could modify the behavior for each delete independently should we ever need to.
+More importantly, we could batch out the deletes to prevent tempdb from filling up.

 So I went about creating a generic template to run a delete in batches.
 I think I based the code on a script on DBA Stack Exchange.